jjcrisco/autoscoperm.slicer.org/tutorial.md

 This tutorial will walk you through the steps to use SAM to track a 3D motion of a skeletal structure from a single bi-plane video radiography image set.

 ## Prerequisites
 SAM is a 3D Slicer extension.
 Therefore, you will need to install 3D Slicer first.
-You can download the latest version of 3D Slicer from [here](https://download.slicer.org/).
+The **preview** version of Slicer is required, which can be found [here](https://download.slicer.org/).
 SAM is currently only available for Windows and Linux operating systems.
 MacOS support is planned for the future.

 ## Installation
 SAM is available as a 3D Slicer extension.
 You can install it from the 3D Slicer extension manager.
 To open the extension manager, go to `View` -> `Extension Manager` in the main menu.
 In the extension manager, search for `AutoscoperM` and click `Install` to install SAM.
 Once SAM is installed, switch to the `AutoscoperM` module by clicking `Modules` -> `AutoscoperM` in the main menu.